 California law requires drivers to be careful, and they may be considered negligent when they fail to act carefully.
 A person bringing a lawsuit must prove he was injured through the defendant’s actions, and that he suffered injuries or losses.

 Hire Krasney Law—California Truck Accident Attorneys.
-Best In Town.
+Free Consultation!

 To get a free evaluation of your case, speak with an attorney who understands the complexities of trucking accident claims.
 We have been winning big awards for our clients for years.
 We have experienced attorneys and expert staff who will go all out to represent you for maximum damages wherever you live in California and wherever in California the accident happened.